 - olive oil

 So the recipe is like this: Combine all the dry ingredients in a food processor.
-Mine’s a bit small, so I have to add the basil in batches and give a pulse or two to make room for more.
-Add in about 1/2 cup of olive oil and pulse the processor until it’s got a nice, grainy texture like in the photo.
+Mine’s a bit small, so I have to add the ingredients in batches and give a pulse or two to make room for more.
+Add several tablespoons of olive oil at a time to keep it moist while you pulse the processor until it’s got a nice, grainy texture like in the photo.

 At this point, the pesto will be on the dry side.
 What I like to do is empty it out into a container, and then mix in a little more oil at a time, stirring until it’s more than moist, but not saucy (kinda like in the photo).
 The oil will separate some, so mixing before using is necessary, but some of the oil comes to the top in the container, and helps it last longer.